sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-This value defines the subnet IDs where the EKS cluster will be created, required only if .spec.infrastructure.vpc is omitted
+Required only if `.spec.infrastructure.vpc` is omitted.
+This value defines the ID of the subnet where the EKS cluster will be created.

 ### Constraints